RomanLut/hx-esp32-cam-fpv/README.md

 ## Antenas

-This antena seems to be the best choise UAV because it is flexible and can be mouted on the wing using part of cable tie or toothpick:
+This 2.4Ghz antena seems to be the best choice for the UAV because it is flexible and can be mouted on the wing using part of cable tie or toothpick:

 ![alt text](doc/images/2dbi_dipole.jpg "2dbi dipole")

-Various PCB antenas for 2.4Ghz can be considered but not tested:
+Various PCB antenas for 2.4Ghz can be considered (not tested):

 ![alt text](doc/images/pcb_antena.jpg "pcb antena")

-The best choise for GS is 5dBi dipoles.
+The best choice for GS is 5dBi dipoles.

 It is important that all antenas should be mounded **VERTICALLY**.

 **esp32cam** PCB antena can not provide range more the a few metters. **esp32cam** board requires soldering resistor to use external antena: https://www.youtube.com/watch?v=aBTZuvg5sM8

-Do not power wifi card or **ESP32** without antena attached; it can damage output ampilier.
+Do not power wifi card or **ESP32** without antena attached; it can damage output amplifier.

 ## Range

-1km at 24MBit, 600m at 36MBit (line of sight, away from wifi routers).
+1km at 24Mbps, 600m at 36Mbps (line of sight, away from wifi routers).
 Will drop to few metters with walls/trees on the way.

 Range is limited by **ESP32** output power (100mW 20dB) and highly depends on antena type and quality.